-Small businesses can utilize their local Chambers of Commerce to connect to resources and other small businesses to problem solve.
+Small businesses can utilize Chambers of Commerce to connect to resources and other small businesses to problem solve.
 You generally don’t need to be a member to talk to someone at the chamber and get the assistance you need.

 La Center North Clark County: (360) 263-4636

 Kalama: (360) 673-6299

 If you need help accessing food, you can find resources and applications for food assistance information here.
 Looking for food for your children who normally receive lunch at their schools?
 Check to see what your school district is doing to deliver meals or give out sack lunches here.
 Additionally, please contact your local food bank.
 Listed below are food banks in your county with instructions on how to receive food.